MRCORD/university-chatbot/docs/system-architecture.md

 ### Architectural Layers Overview

-The system is organized into five distinct layers, each with specific responsibilities:
+The system is organized into five distinct layers, each with specific responsibilities and clear boundaries:

-1. **Client Layer**: User-facing interfaces and applications
+1. **Client Layer**: User-facing interfaces and applications (Web, Mobile, API clients)
-2. **API Gateway**: Request routing, middleware, and protocol handling
+2. **API Gateway**: Request routing, middleware, and protocol handling with FastAPI
-3. **Business Logic Layer**: Core application logic and conversation processing
+3. **Business Logic Layer**: Core application logic, conversation processing, and service orchestration
-4. **Data Access Layer**: Database operations and data persistence
+4. **Data Access Layer**: Database operations, data persistence, and repository pattern implementation
-5. **Provider Layer**: External service integrations and abstractions
+5. **Provider Layer**: External service integrations with abstraction interfaces for flexibility

+**Layer Communication**: Each layer communicates only with adjacent layers through well-defined interfaces, ensuring loose coupling and maintainability.
+This design enables independent testing, scaling, and replacement of components without affecting other layers.

 ### Key Architectural Principles

-- **Dependency Inversion**: High-level modules don't depend on low-level modules; both depend on abstractions
+- **Dependency Inversion**: High-level modules depend on abstractions, not concrete implementations, enabling easy provider swapping
-- **Single Responsibility**: Each component has a single, well-defined purpose
+- **Single Responsibility**: Each component has a single, well-defined purpose with clear boundaries and minimal side effects
-- **Open/Closed Principle**: System is open for extension but closed for modification
+- **Open/Closed Principle**: System is open for extension (new providers, features) but closed for modification of existing stable components
-- **Interface Segregation**: Clients depend only on interfaces they use
+- **Interface Segregation**: Clients depend only on interfaces they use, reducing coupling and improving testability
-- **Loose Coupling**: Components are minimally dependent on each other
+- **Loose Coupling**: Components interact through interfaces with minimal direct dependencies, facilitating independent development and deployment

+**Design Benefits**: These principles enable rapid development, easy testing with mocks, seamless provider migration, and system evolution without breaking existing functionality.

 ```mermaid
 graph TB